MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 We recommend the following settings for creating a SQL managed instance:

-- **Resource group**: Create a new resource group for Azure SQL Managed Instance Preview.
+- **Resource Group**: Create a new resource group for Azure SQL Managed Instance (preview).
 A best practice is to create a new resource group for large Azure resources.
-- **Managed instance name**: Choose a unique name.
+- **Managed Instance name**: Choose a unique name.
 This name will be used while you create a SCOM managed instance to refer to this SQL managed instance.
 - **Region**: Choose the region close to you.
 There's no strict requirement on region for the instance, but we recommend the closest region for latency purposes.
-- **Compute + storage**: General Purpose (Gen5) with eight cores is the default.
+- **Compute+Storage**: General Purpose (Gen5) with eight cores is the default.
 This configuration will suffice for the SCOM managed instance.
-- **Authentication method**: Select **SQL Authentication**.
+- **Authentication Method**: Select **SQL Authentication**.
 Enter the credentials that you want to use for accessing the SQL managed instance.
 These credentials don't refer to any that you've created so far.
 - **VNet**: This SQL managed instance needs to have direct connectivity (line of sight) to the SCOM managed instance that you create in the future.
 Choose a virtual network that you'll eventually use for your SCOM managed instance.
-If you choose a different virtual network, ensure that it has connectivity to the Azure Monitor SCOM Managed Instance virtual network.
+If you choose a different virtual network, ensure that it has connectivity to the SCOM Managed Instance (preview) virtual network.

    The subnet that you provide to Azure SQL Managed Instance has to be dedicated (delegated) to the SQL managed instance.
 The provided subnet can't be used to house any other resources.